Introduction

 - Command Timeout: The length of time, in seconds, for the database to return a result before termination.
 If set to 0, there will be no timeout.
 The default value is 30 seconds.

 - WHERE Clause: Specifies a query, so that only features that pass the query will be returned to FME.
-This employs database query tools, which in turn make use of database indices, and is a lot more efficient than reading an entire table and then filtering it with a Tester transformer.
+This employs database query tools, which in turn utilize database indices, and is significantly more efficient than reading an entire table and then filtering it with a Tester transformer.

-- Number of Records to Fetch At A Time: Defines how many records will be fetched at a time from the database.
+- Number of Records to Fetch At A Time: Defines how many records will be fetched from the database at a time.
 Too low a number and FME will spend excessive time making read requests.
-Too high a number and database performance might be slowed down for other users.
-The number of records is set in the Navigator window under the Reader parameters, the default value is 10.
+A too high number can slow down database performance for other users.
+The number of records is set in the Navigator window under the Reader parameters; the default value is 10.

-- FeatureReader transformer: The FeatureReader will read data, from a database, and use incoming features as the basis for a spatial or non-spatial query.
+- FeatureReader transformer: The FeatureReader reads data from a database and uses incoming features as the basis for a spatial or non-spatial query.

-Note: The Search Envelope is only available for Microsoft SQL Server Spatial Readers, the Non-Spatial Readers will not have this option since this format does not support a spatial index.
+Note: The Search Envelope is only available for Microsoft SQL Server Spatial Readers; non-spatial readers will not have this option, as this format does not support a spatial index.

 Video